Man o' War: 1919: Two-year-old season

 His next start was the Sanford Memorial Stakes on August 13, where he went off as the odds-on favorite with Upset as the third betting choice.
 This race is notorious in racing history as Man o' War's only defeat, playing a part in developing Saratoga's reputation as the "Graveyard of Champions".
 In the early 1900s, there were no starting gates.
 Horses circled around and then lined up behind a piece of webbing known as the barrier and were sent away when it was raised.
 In the Sanford, most sources state that Man o' War was still circling with his back to the starting line when the barrier was raised (though some accounts say he was turned only slightly sideways).
 What is undisputed is that Man o' War had a terrible start, which The New York Times attributed to the absence of the regular starting official.
 The start was delayed for several minutes as other colts repeatedly broke through the barrier and the starter finally released the field when only the horses near the rail were ready.
-As a result, Man o' War found himself far behind the other starters.
-Loftus then put Man o' War in a bad position, getting boxed in by other horses then checked by tiring horses.
+As a result, Man o' War was far behind the other starters.
+Loftus then put him in a bad position, getting boxed in by other horses, then checked by tiring horses.
 Despite this, Man o' War came close to winning, losing by about a neck while conceding 15 pounds to Upset.

-It is sometimes erroneously thought that Upset's unexpected win popularized a new phrase in sports (meaning an underdog beating the favorite) – in fact, the term "upset" was already in use to describe such a situation for decades.
+It is sometimes erroneously thought that Upset's unexpected win popularized a new phrase in sports (meaning an underdog beating the favorite) – in fact, the term "upset" had been in use to describe such a situation for decades.
 The two horses faced off five times during their racing careers, with Man o' War beating Upset four times.

 The loss only enhanced Man o' War's reputation.
 J.L.
 Dempsey of The Daily Racing Form wrote, "Without attempting to detract from the merits of [Upset's] performance, Man o' War proved himself in the running unquestionably the best.
 It was Upset's advantage at the start, coupled with 15 pounds weight concession, a perfect ride he received from Knapp and his success in saving ground on the stretch turn that brought his triumph over Man o' War.
 Had the race been a sixteenth farther the finish would have been reversed."